Cars - NL Host Nation

 10.1 Tax exemption and special registration certificate

 The Ministry of Foreign Affairs would advise privileged persons to consult Team IFB (see section 9.1 for contact details) about exemptions before purchasing a car in the Netherlands.
-Exemption from tax may be granted when purchasing or importing a car, depending on the diplomatic mission, consular post and the status of the person concerned.
+Exemption from tax may be granted when purchasing or importing a car, depending on the headquarters agreement and the status of the person concerned.
 Exemption may be granted from the following taxes:

-If the applicable conditions are no longer met, the exemption immediately ceases to apply and the relevant taxes must be paid - Article 32, paragraph 3, State Taxes Act Implementation Order 1994.
+If the applicable conditions are no longer met, the exemption immediately ceases to apply and the relevant taxes must be paid.

 This tax exemption is always granted in advance and never in the form of a tax refund.
 Applications for tax exemption and the issue of a special registration certificate should be supported by the employer and addressed to: